gymshark/ios-stack-kit/README.md

 **Swift Package Manager (SPM)**

-To install SharkStackKit using [Swift Package Manager](https://github.com/apple/swift-package-manager) you can follow the [tutorial published by Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) using the URL for the SharkListKit repo with the current version:
+To install SharkStackKit using [Swift Package Manager](https://github.com/apple/swift-package-manager) you can follow the [tutorial published by Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) using the URL for the SharkStackKit repo with the current version:

 \1.
 In Xcode, select “File” → “Swift Packages” → “Add Package Dependency”